-When the Vice President of Student Services' Office receives a Student life Referral indicating that an organization has allegedly violated a Disciplinary Code or Seminary Policy, the Vice President of Student Services shall follow the Disciplinary Procedures set forth in Articles 4-15.
-Notwithstanding any other provision of this chapter, Vice President of Student Services or Executive Vice President and General Council may take immediate disciplinary action, pending a disciplinary conference or hearing, against an organization that violates a Disciplinary Code or Seminary Policy when, in the opinion of the Vice President of Student Services or Executive Vice President, the interest of the Seminary would be served by interim action.
+When the Dean of Students office receives a Student life Referral indicating that an organization has allegedly violated a Disciplinary Code or Seminary Policy, the Dean of Students shall follow the Disciplinary Procedures set forth in Articles 4-15.
+Notwithstanding any other provision of this chapter, the Dean of Students may take immediate disciplinary action, pending a disciplinary conference or hearing, against an organization that violates a Disciplinary Code or Seminary Policy when, in the opinion of the Dean of Students, the interest of the Seminary would be served by interim action.
 See procedures set forth in Article 10 and 11.
 A student may be disciplined for a violation under the Student Disciplinary Code even if the organization of which the student is a member is penalized under these procedures for the same violation.

-Disciplinary Sanctions
+17.02 Disciplinary Sanctions

-The Vice President for Student Services may impose one or more of the following sanctions on the organization for violation of a Disciplinary Code or Seminary Policy.
+The Dean of Students may impose one or more of the following sanctions on the organization for violation of a Disciplinary Code or Seminary Policy.
 Failure to meet the conditions of the sanction imposed may be considered an additional violation:

-- Letter of Reprimand; - Social Probation: - Require restitution, educational seminars, and/or community service; - Suspend or cancel the organization's registration for a defined period of time; - Bar future registration of the organization; - Deferred suspension/cancellation of the organization's registration - Suspend the organization's right to do one or more of the following: - o publicly post signs; - o set up a table or exhibit; - o publicly raise funds or make a solicitation; - o reserve the use of Seminary rooms or spaces; - o hold events for a defined period of time
+- Letter of Reprimand; - Social Probation; - Require restitution, educational seminars, and/or community service; - Suspend or cancel the organization's registration for a defined period of time; - Bar future registration of the organization; - Deferred suspension/cancellation of the organization's registration - Suspend the organization's right to do one or more of the following: - publicly post signs; - set up a table or exhibit; - publicly raise funds or make a solicitation; - reserve the use of Seminary rooms or spaces; - hold events for a defined period of time